daormar/debasher/doc/design_doc_resident.md

   by the order in which the brain thread processes the items, not by what the reader threads have read, since they run ahead of it.
 Two other definitions were rejected, with a node of three ports: a closes before the round opens, and c closes after it, with a message of c in between.
-The set that the reader threads had logged by then says a and c, and using it to leave c out of the pending ports, as the barrier will do, closes the round at once and drops the message of c from the channel state, although it was in transit at the cut.
+The set that the reader threads had logged by then says a and c, and using it to leave c out of the pending ports, as the barrier does, closes the round at once and drops the message of c from the channel state, although it was in transit at the cut.
 The set when the round closes also says a and c.
   Both leave a checkpoint that says that c is closed while its message lies after `processed_upto` and is still to be replayed.
 The exact definition is what lets the replay check that no `DATA` record follows the `CLOSE` of its port,